wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Frequently Asked Questions ==

+= '''How to define post_format in a csv?''' =

+The post_format attribute should be assigned like 1,2,3,4,5,6 or 7 relevant to each row in csv.
+The values are as follows

+1 - Aside
+3 - Video
+4 - Audio
+5 - Quote
+6 - Link
+7 - Gallery

+You can skip these fields leaving empty to assign standard as format.

+= '''How to define page_template in a csv?''' =

+The page_template attribute should be assigned like 'page-template/full-width.php' for each row in csv depending on theme templates.
+You can skip these fields leaving empty to assign default template.

 = Imp.
 Notes =
 * It is advised to remove older version files completely and install/reinstall version 3.5.0.